KarBagi/KarBagi/README.md

 ## Hi there 🙂

 - 👋 Hi, I am Karol Baginski.
-I am a former computer scientist at Wroclaw University of Technology.
+I am a former student of computer science at Wroclaw University of Technology.
 - 🔭 I’m currently working as Junior DevOps Engineer
 - 🌱 I’m currently learning .NET/C#, AWS, Terraform
 - 📫 How to reach me: linkedin.com/in/karol-baginski/